 This is a thank-you to my blogging family friends, followers and readers for all the support and patient loyalty, that I and my work have been granted along with an update as to why I’ve been absent for a couple of months from the blogging world.
-I’ll be back to blogging on a regular basis by July 2020.
+I’ll be back to blogging on a regular basis by end of September 2020.

 It has been killing me that I’ve not been able to blog anything until very recently.
 I’ve been watching major news events of the century while having my voice muffled.

 You know that saying, “when it rains, it pours.”
 Well I’m drenched.
 I’m only certain of one thing, and it’s that I’m not alone.
-These are trying times.
+These are trying times for most folks.

 My story starts with having kidney stone issues, 2 out-patient surgeries, on overnight hospital stay and all that these set of circumstances entail.

-Then I find out that my adult son with a family has been undergoing treatment for COVID-19 and that a beloved IT coworker from his work place had passed away after contracting the coronavirus bug.
+Then I discovered that my adult son with a family has been recovering from the COVID-19 coronavirus.
+He had come into contact with a beloved IT whiz from his work place who had recently passed away from this same bug.
 My son is now in the recovery process.

 Then I became a victim of fraud during the lock-down resulting from the Spring 2020 coronavirus pandemic.
 Whenever I’d type something on my lap top computer, multiple letters would appear.
 My computer had been infected by one of those viruses.

 So on Google Chrome I looked up the customer service phone number for Geek Squad because I have an account with this service.
 The first number that appeared was 844-231-9883.
 Well guess what?
 That’s a phony number but the folks who answered the phone call acted like they were agents of Geek Squad.
 I was transferred to a Tech support representative with the California phone number, 949-534-2749.

 While I was stuck in the hospital, my bank approved 3 charges on my credit card for over $1900.